AlexxNB/svelte-chota/docs_src/src/pages/getting-started.md

 # About my component

-It is very cool button.
+It is a very cool button.

 ## Installation